Best Fonts for Email: Usage Tips and Tricks

 These fonts are said to be the most readable modern font and one of the best modern fonts to use in email design.

-The great thing about secure web fonts is that you don't have to worry about downloading them.
+The great thing about the secure web-safe font is that you don't have to worry about downloading them.
 They are already supported by every visitor's operating system, so you just need to code them with CSS.

 In addition, Stripo supports many secure web fonts and allows you to additionally download other fonts for your emails.